-Some of "The Historians" episodes are archived here.
-For more information or to suggest guests or topics for the program, contact firstname.lastname@example.org
+The most recent episodes of "The Historians" are archived here.
+To suggest guests or topics for the program or to discuss advertising, contact email@example.com.

 (Background picture: Amsterdam, N.Y.'s Painted Rocks by Rufus Grider)